Parasol Framework

 XMF::READABLEIndent the output of serialised XML to improve readability.

-XMF::STRIP_CDATADo not echo CDATA sections.
+XMF::STRIP_CDATADo not serialise CDATA sections.
 Note that this option is used as a parameter, not an object flag.

 XMF::STRIP_CONTENTStrip all content from incoming XML data.